Threshold dynamics approximation schemes for anisotropic mean curvature flows with a forcing term: Anisotropic mean curvature motion

 \subsection{Several stability results}

-In this subsection, we establish stability results that illustrate the links between the nonlocal anisotropic curvature \eqref{nonlocalcurvature} considered in \cite{Imbert2009level} and the local anisotropic curvatures appearing in Propositions~\ref{propconsistency1} and \ref{propconsistency1}.
+In this subsection, we establish stability results that illustrate the links between the nonlocal anisotropic curvature \eqref{nonlocalcurvature} considered in the isotropic case in \cite{Imbert2009level} and the local anisotropic curvatures appearing in Propositions~\ref{propconsistency1} and \ref{propconsistency2}.
 For convenience, for each $\alpha \in (0,1)$, we define the measure

 For each $\alpha \in (0,1)$ and for each function $u$ of class $C^{1,1}$ such that $|Du(x)|\neq 0$, we define the quantities

 and